ficocelliguy/bitburner-src/markdown/bitburner.go.resetboardstate.md

 ## Go.resetBoardState() method

 Gets new IPvGO subnet with the specified size owned by the listed faction, ready for the player to make a move.
 This will reset your win streak if the current game is not complete and you have already made moves.
-Resetting the board can only be done on your turn. (await ns.go.opponentNextTurn() before resetting)

 Note that some factions will have a few routers already on the subnet after a reset.